nalsuwaidi599-lang/AI-IDS-Dissertation/README.md

 ## Overview

-This dissertation project develops and evaluates an Explainability-Guided Feature Refinement Framework (EGFRF) for AI-based Intrusion Detection Systems.
+This dissertation project develops and evaluates an **Explainability-Guided Feature Refinement Framework (EGFRF)** for AI-based Intrusion Detection Systems (IDS).

-The framework compares traditional signature-based intrusion detection using SNORT with multiple machine learning and deep learning models using the CICIDS2017 and UNSW-NB15 benchmark datasets.
+The framework evaluates machine learning and deep learning models using the **CICIDS2017** and **UNSW-NB15** benchmark datasets.
+It also compares AI-based intrusion detection with the traditional signature-based **SNORT IDS** where suitable packet capture data is available.

-The project also investigates whether explainability-guided feature refinement using SHAP can reduce the number of input features while maintaining strong intrusion detection performance and improving model interpretability.
+The project investigates whether **SHAP-guided feature refinement** can reduce the number of input features while maintaining strong intrusion detection performance and improving model interpretability.

+---

 ## Objectives

+The main objectives of this project are to:

 - Compare traditional SNORT-based intrusion detection with AI-based IDS models.
-- Evaluate the performance of machine learning and deep learning models for binary intrusion detection.
+- Evaluate machine learning and deep learning approaches for binary intrusion detection.
 - Reduce the number of input features using SHAP-based feature importance.
-- Compare model performance using all available numerical features against a refined set of the top 15 SHAP-ranked features.
+- Compare models trained using all numerical features with models trained using the top 15 SHAP-ranked features.
-- Investigate False Positive Rate (FPR) and False Negative Rate (FNR).
+- Evaluate False Positive Rate (FPR) and False Negative Rate (FNR).
 - Evaluate the effect of feature refinement on predictive performance and computational efficiency.
 - Improve model explainability using SHAP and LIME.
-- Evaluate model generalisation using training, validation, and testing partitions.
+- Examine model generalisation across training, validation, and testing data.

+---

 ## Datasets

-Two benchmark intrusion detection datasets are used:
+Two benchmark intrusion detection datasets are used.

 ### CICIDS2017

-CICIDS2017 contains benign and malicious network traffic representing several modern attack scenarios.
+CICIDS2017 contains benign and malicious network traffic representing multiple attack scenarios.

-For this project, the original labels are converted into a binary classification problem:
+The labels are converted into binary classes:

-- `0` = Benign / Normal traffic
+- `0` = Benign / Normal
-- `1` = Attack traffic
+- `1` = Attack

 ### UNSW-NB15

-UNSW-NB15 contains normal network activity together with several categories of malicious traffic.
+UNSW-NB15 contains normal network traffic together with different categories of malicious traffic.

 The dataset is also treated as a binary classification problem:

-- `0` = Normal traffic
+- `0` = Normal
-- `1` = Attack traffic
+- `1` = Attack

+---

 ## Data Preprocessing